borntofrappe/game-development/04 Match Three/Match Three 5/README.md

 Lather, rinse, repeat.

 Ultimately the gameover state ought to be shown when a timer hits 0.
 Ultimately there needs to be a victory, or level state showing the level being reached, but to get started with the structure of the game this seems to be enough.

+## Getting Started

+Using the same assets introduced in Flappy Bird, and reiterated in breakout, the folder is restructured as to include:

+- `StateMachine.lua`, in the `src` folder;

+- the different states in the the `src/states` sub-folder.
+Starting with `BaseState.lua`, from which all following states inherit.

+To include these components, `Dependencies.lua` is updated to require each one of the `.lua` files.